 Last month I also found a Masterwort in my backyard that may have come from a "Sunnydale Variegated" masterwort (Astrantia) that I moved around a few times.
 That's the only explanation I can come up with.
 I'm pretty sure it wasn't there when we moved in.
 However, the flower color isn't right and its not variegated.
 Hmmm...

-with the palmate leaves; in front of it is sweet cicely (I think)
+| The Masterwort bloom is the purple-tinged flower with the palmate leaves; in front of it is sweet cicely (I think) and there's false solomon's seal in the upper left corner |

 Well, you must be thinking, "How bad is that woman's yard that she's finding full-grown mystery plants just popping up out of nowhere?"
 I'll tell you; it's pretty bad.
 I haven't done a good weeding since it got hot.
 People who don't mind a bit of chaos look at our back yard and say, "Cool, it's like your own little forest preserve."
 Neat, orderly people, however, gasp in shock and ask why I don't just hack it all down and put in a lawn.
 It's a jungle, that's for sure, but I kind of like the wildness and disorder of it all.